 You may have noticed that the Consumer Reports breakdown listed the cost of labor at $15,000, which is much more than any other singular item on the list.
 That is because a remodel takes time, and the cost of labor goes towards paying the installers fairly for the time and work they put into your project.

-Many of the remodel companies that offer deals and savings will make up for the smaller fee by paying their workers less.
+Many of the remodeling companies that offer deals and savings will make up for the smaller fee by paying their workers less.
 Oftentimes, this means using novice workers who are still learning and using your kitchen or bathroom as a classroom.
 Other times, it means that the company outsources its labor to several inexpensive contractors who do not have a special relationship with the company and, therefore, are not held to accountable standards.
-As they say, “you get way you pay for”; if you are paying less for your remodel, what you are actually paying for is poor quality and substandard craftsmanship that will only have to be fixed later.
+As they say, “you get what you pay for”; if you are paying less for your remodel, what you are actually paying for is poor quality and substandard craftsmanship that will only have to be fixed later.

 Here at Native Sons, we don’t offer any huge discounts, but we do offer quality service, vetted contractors, decades of industry experience, and honesty.
 These are the things you are paying for when you invest in a remodel from a reputable company.